 This description is intended to assist in the course approval process and to assist students in determining whether this course will help them achieve their educational objectives and the learning goals of their program.
 It is not a learning contract.
 The details of the description are subject to change before the course begins.
 The course syllabus will be available to the class at the beginning of the course.

 Course Identification

+Carrie Namban

-Course Number : WYP1610HS
+Course Number: WYP1610HS

+Course Format: Hybrid - in class and remote students

 Course Name: The Church, The Faith, and Our World

 Campus: St. George

+Class Time: Winter Term - Tuesday 10am - 1 pm.

+·

 Instructor Information